 Surely everyone should be encouraged to have an encounter with God that brings radical change into their lives.
 How are we saved without an encounter with the Word of God and the presence of the Holy Spirit convincing us of sin, righteousness and judgment?

-God this the God of increase.
+God is the God of increase.
 Without Him nothing grows, nothing is birthed, and nothing develops.
 How can increase possibly be a negative trigger word?
 As Paul says, one sows, another waters, but God gives the increase.

 We should take note that the Apostles reminded us that we need to be constantly reminded of the Word of God.
 Repetition is necessary to all of us.